 Translated by Lester Somera

-Know Your Noodle: The Differences Between Soba And Udon
+The Differences Between Soba And Udon: Know Your Noodles In Japan

 Written by OsawaKimie

-Soba and udon are the iconic Japanese noodles.
-This article explains how these noodles are made, what they're usually eaten with, how to eat them, where can travelers enjoy them, and more!
+Soba, made of buckwheat, and udon, made of wheat, are iconic Japanese noodles known internationally.
+This article explains the differences between these noodles, how they are made, what they're usually eaten with, and how to eat them.
+You can enjoy Japanese noodles at any time of the year!

 Soba?
 Udon?
 What’s The Difference?